JenFranko/portfolio/src/content/resume/resume.md

       informed by insights and research.
     icon: fa-users
     title: Art Director
+  - company: Phillips Feed & Pet Supplies
+    date: 2011 - 2013
+    description: >-
+      Led graphic design and production of creative marketing materials; managed the design team, project workflow, and content management systems.

+      * Managed all projects through the design, production, and implementation process, adhering to advertising specifications and design patterns to meet deadlines for seasonal promotional schedules.

+      * Designed and developed digital and print versions of monthly product catalogs and promotional sales materials.

+      * Supported regional sales team and business stakeholders in developing promotional material for retailers.

+      * Prepared design files and documentation for various vendors, printers, and web producers.
+    icon: fa-truck
+    title: Lead Graphic Designer and Marketing
   - company: Freelance Work
     date: 2007 - Present
     description: >-